-Rehearse.
 Rehearse your one minute solution out loud and time yourself to ensure you stick to the time frame.
 The observer will not cut you off if you exceed one minute, but will likely make note of it.
 Time management is key as listening to all solutions is time consuming.
 If your solution shares themes with another candidate, simply recognize it, acknowledge the other candidate’s ideas, and discuss the unique points of your idea during your pitch.
-You can also prepare two ideas in case another candidate uses your idea.

-Think ahead.
 Prepare a few follow-up points for discussion in the event that your idea is selected.
-Additionally, consider your natural strengths and which roles might fit during the TBD (e.g. facilitator, note-taker, timekeeper, encourager, specialist who chimes in less frequently but makes high impact points, etc.).
+Additionally, consider your natural strengths and which roles might fit during the TBD (e.g. facilitator, note-taker, timekeeper, encourager, knowledge specialist, etc.).
 All roles can be strategic/impactful, including the timekeeper, so there’s no losing role; select a role that fits you.
 Chances are your idea will not be selected and that’s fine; just support others and blend ideas.

-Meet people.
 Consider arriving for the interview 30 minutes early.
 When you arrive, introduce yourself to about ten of the other applicants to break the ice.
 There will only be about 30 applicants in any one group of interview slots and eventually everyone will be split into groups of typically six prospective students.
-If you are interviewing in a hub city, there may be one or two groups with 6 to 12 applicants meeting at a time.
+If you are interviewing in a hub city, there may be only one group with six applicants meeting at a time.
 Either way, by using this approach, you will likely have already met someone on your team.
 This simple gesture goes a long way in building trust with strangers, especially when you have 35 minutes to select and flesh out one winning solution.